 One day in Lorca Spain: A historical city filled with cultural treasures

-If you are looking for a city in the Murcia region that oozes with history and cultural treasures, then you should visit Lorca, Spain.
-One day in Lorca, Spain located about 40 miles from the regional capital city is enough time to get a good feel and see most of the main attractions around the city filled with baroque architecture and treasures that the city was dubbed the “Baroque
+One of the truly off the beaten path inland Murcia cities I enjoyed visiting was Lorca, Spain. located about 40 miles from the regional capital city is enough time to get a good feel and see most of the main attractions around the city filled with baroque architecture and treasures that make the historic central district worth a visit.
+It’s filled with walking promenades that make it easy to explore on foot and check out all the various sites in just one day.

 Where is Lorca, Spain located?